Bhanuprakash1105/computer-graphics-iiith/SRIP/Project_1/Codes/Readme.txt

 Try all the features provided in the Display and World Tab.

-	---------------------------------------------------------- Details about folders, files and links ----------------------------------------------------------
+	Details about folders, files and links

-THE SRIP contains two folders in it, Codes and Libraries.In the "Libraries" folder we have 3 Javascript files required for 3D graphics in Javascript.
+1. THE SRIP contains two folders in it, Codes and Libraries.In the "Libraries" folder we have 3 Javascript files required for 3D graphics in Javascript.

-In the "Codes" folder we have the following:
+2. In the "Codes" folder we have the following:
+	>> The "Documentation" folder contains: ProjectDocumentation, TestCases, ProcedureDocumentation and CodeDocumentation files written in markdown language.

 	>> The main html file is "index.html" file

 	>> The "index.html" file is linked with the "world.html" and "manual.html" files present inside the "html_links" folder

 	>> All the CSS files are present in "css" folder

 	>> The "index.html" and "manual.html" are linked with the "indexStyle.css" file

 	>> The "world.html" and "display.html" files are linked with the "worldStyle.css" file

 	>> The javascript file "script.js" is present in the "js" folder

 	>> This "script.js" is linked with all the 3 files present in "Libraries" folder and this folder is present outside of the "Codes" folder

 	>> The "world.html" and "manual.html" files are linked with the "script.js" file

-Read the Manual by clicking on the Manual button provided in the home-page before starting the experiment.
+3. Read the Manual by clicking on the Manual button provided in the home-page before starting the experiment.